shopware/docs/guides/plugins/plugins/storefront/add-custom-page.md

 ## Adding custom page

 In the following sections, we'll create each of the necessary classes one by one.
 The first one will be controller, whose creation is not going to explained here again.
 Have a look at the guide about [creating a controller](./add-custom-controller.md) to see why it works.

 ### Creating ExampleController

-As already mentioned, the controller creation is not explained here, just an example controller.
+Let's have a look at an example controller.

 {% code title="<plugin root>/src/Storefront/Controller/ExampleController.php" %}
 ```php